CLiz17/schoolMockaroo/select_query.md

-## Write a Select query with and without conditions.
+## Select query with and without conditions.

 Without conditions